jzabroski/Home/Finance/FixProtocol/README.md

 ## Date and time

-FIX protocl has the following fields for carrying different date/time information in orders and execution reports.
+FIX protocol has the following fields for carrying different date/time information in orders and execution reports.
 Note that most date/time fields in FIX use UTC/GMT times.

 * 60 (TransactTime): Time when a trading instruction, e.g. an order was created in the trading system.
 * 52 (SendingTime): Time when a FIX message was sent out by the FIX engine.